-Silicon Speech continues to grow and we began our meeting last night by welcoming our newest members Alex Bello, Blake Bolger, Joelle Johnson, Tricia Lee and Rafael Macho.
+Silicon Speech continues to grow and we began our meeting last night by welcoming our newest members Alex Bello, Blake Samuelle, Joelle Johnson, Tricia Lee and Rafael Macho.
 Welcome to Silicon Speech!

 Rafael Macho kicked things off with some truck humor from the road then, yours truly gave the Thought of the Day which was from Tristan de Montebello.
 Tristan’s rules for being a successful speaker are as follows: